Welcome to Our Camino Primitivo Blog

 We continued our descent on gravel roads that bisected agricultural fields until we reached the tiny Galician village of Vilabade.
 Here we were surprised to find the very large Santa Maria de Vilabade Church.
 Sadly it wasn't open, so we weren't able to see what sounds like an impressive alter piece with a portrayal of Santiago Matamoros inside.
 The church did have a huge covered porch on the front where we took a few minutes to rest in the shade and admire the outside.

-Eventually we arrived in Castroverde, a town of just over 2,000 people, where the main industries are wheat and milk production.
-This town signaled a shift in our surroundings from forested mountains to flat, agricultural land.
-As we entered the town we passed a very modern looking glass and wood pilgrim albergue, outside of which were the remains of a truly massive oak tree.
+Eventually, we arrived in Castroverde, a town of just over 2,000 people, where the main industries are wheat and milk production.
+This town signalled a shift in our surroundings from forested mountains to flat, agricultural land.
+As we entered the town we passed a very modern-looking glass and wood pilgrim albergue, outside of which were the remains of a truly massive oak tree.

 When we entered Castroverde a very large billboard advertised a café a few hundred meters off the Camino that was dedicated to serving pilgrims.
-Hoping to find something a little more authentic we continued along the way towards the center of town, where we found a local bar and sat in the shade, cooling off with ice cold orange Aquarius drinks.
+Hoping to find something a little more authentic we continued along the way toward the center of town, where we found a local bar and sat in the shade, cooling off with ice-cold orange Aquarius drinks.

 Across from us was the small central square with the tall, white, stucco Iglesia Santiago de Castroverde.
 In the bricked square in front of it was the Fonte dos Nenos, a small fountain with stone children standing under an umbrella.
 We crossed the small square and stepped into the town hall where we got a stamp for our credentials.